dorochadev/oneliner/README.md

 # oneliner 🧠

 > Turn plain English into shell commands using OpenAI, Claude, or local LLMs, **designed to teach, not replace your knowledge**.

-We’ve all been there: you know what command you want to run, but the syntax, `awk`, `find`, or `sed`, slips your mind. `oneliner` helps you **figure it out in your terminal**, so you can learn as you go, without leaving the shell or installing heavyweight tools like Warp or Claude CLI.
+We’ve all been there: you know what command you want to run, but the syntax, `awk`, `find`, or `sed` slips your mind. `oneliner` helps you **figure it out in your terminal**, so you can learn as you go, without leaving the shell or installing heavyweight tools like Warp or Claude CLI.

 ![Demo](./demo-assets-ignore/demo.gif)